Raeya, Myalept patient,is a paid spokesperson for Chiesi

 Clinical Educators

-GL and Myalept Education and Support
+GL and Myalept education and support

-A dedicated team can provide your patient one-on-one education about GL and Myalept.
+A dedicated team can provide your patients one-on-one education about GL and Myalept.
 They are here to support your patient for the duration of their treatment to help them stay on track, supporting your treatment plan for them.

 Access and Affordability